MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/developer-guide/background-syncs.md

 Typically, the `doTheWork` function will send the information to the server that couldn't be sent when the user was offline.
 It may be useful to store this information in [IndexedDB][MDNIndexedDB] storage from the frontend so it can later be retrieved from the service worker when `doTheWork` is executed.

-For more information about the `Sync` event, the `ServiceWorkerRegistration`, and the `SyncManager` interface, navigate to the [Web Background Synchronization draft specification][WICGBackgroundSyncSpec].
+For more information about the `Sync` event, the `ServiceWorkerRegistration`, and the `SyncManager` interface, navigate to the [Web Background Synchronization draft specification][WICGBackgroundSyncSpec] and to the [Web Background Synchronization API documentation][MDNBackgroundSync].

 ## Get new content regularly with the Periodic Background Sync API